MatthieuCourbariaux/BinaryConnect/README.md

     python cifar10.py

 This python script trains a CNN on CIFAR-10 with the stochastic version of BinaryConnect.
-It should run for about 7 hours on a Titan Black GPU.
+It should run for about 5 hours on a Titan X GPU.
 The final test error should be around 12.20%.

 ## SVHN

-    SVHN_LOCAL_PATH=/tmp/SVHN/
+    export SVHN_LOCAL_PATH=/tmp/SVHN/
     svhn_preprocessing.py

-This python script (taken from Pylearn2) put a preprocessed version of the dataset in a temporary folder.
+This python script (taken from Pylearn2) computes a preprocessed version of the SVHN dataset in a temporary folder.

     python svhn.py